 A nurse failing to report a change in your or your relative’s condition increases the likelihood of a serious medical event and death.
 When the early warning signs go unnoticed, your condition can deteriorate quickly and significantly.
 You could suffer another injury, like a heart attack, or an infection might turn to sepsis, or your illness might get so bad as to cause permanent disabilities.
 To demand compensation for medical malpractice, you’ll have to prove several elements in your claim.

 You must prove the nurse owed you a professional duty of care and their conduct was not how a reasonably careful nurse would have acted under the circumstances.
 In some cases, your lawyer might find evidence that the nurse did not follow the hospital’s standard procedure or known best practices.
 More specifically, you’ll need to prove that your condition changed, this change was significant, and the nurse failed to report the change to the attending physician.
 Your medical malpractice attorney will work with a medical expert to review your medical records.

 The medical expert will offer an experienced opinion on how the nurse’s conduct deviated from the standard of care.

 Talk with a Hawaii Medical Malpractice Lawyer Today

 If you were hurt or lost a loved one because a nurse failed to notice or report a change in condition, talk with an experienced medical negligence attorney in Maui as soon as possible.
-Matt Menzer at Menzer Law Firm has 30 years years of experience handling medical malpractice claims.
+Matt Menzer at Menzer Law has 30 years years of experience handling medical malpractice claims.
 He knows Hawaii’smedical tort laws, including how to first file a claim with the Medical Inquiry and Conciliation Panel.
-Contact Menzer Law Firm for help through the online form or by calling 808-400-3726.
+Contact Menzer Law for help through the online form or by calling 808-400-3726.
 Our offices are located in Wailuku, HI, but we represent individuals and families in medical malpractice cases throughout the neighbor islands.